| |

 view of kent falls waterfall in winter

-And since this isn’t a huge hike I suggest going to nearby Kent Land Trust after for an easy and short walk along the Housatonic River or head minutes down the road to the first hike on this list- Pin Knob Loop.
+Since this isn't a huge hike I suggest going to nearby Kent Land Trust after for an easy and short walk along the Housatonic River or head minutes down the road to the first hike on this list- Pine Knob Loop.

 8. Pond Mountain and Fuller Pond Loop, Kent